-Possible outcomes include, for example, counseling, warning, instructions, corrective actions, changes in teaching or clinical care assignments, training, or, after consultation with a faculty committee, mid-contract termination (4-G (3)) or non-reappointment (4-F (3) or 4-G (2)).
+Possible outcomes include, for example, counseling, warning, instructions, corrective actions, changes in teaching or clinical care assignments, training, or, after consultation with a faculty committee, use of the established processes for mid-contract termination (4-G (3)) or non-reappointment (4-F (3) or 4-G (2)).
 Early intervention methods are emphasized, including referring matters to a partnering unit such as Campus Wellbeing and Education, WorkWell Center, or others for coaching, training, skills building, or professional support.
+If a reported case turns out to be more serious than initially believed, or turns out to require investigation beyond the school's capabilities, it may be referred back for a formal investigation.

-A record of the allegation and how it was addressed will be documented in a central confidential repository so that repeated instances of problematic behavior can be evaluated in context (see 6-D (1)).
-Allegations and outcomes (whether resolved within the school or reported to a central office) shall be promptly recorded.
+A record of the allegation will be promptly documented in a central confidential repository so that repeated instances of problematic behavior can be evaluated in context (see 6-D (1)).
+The outcome (whether resolved within the school or reported to a central office, and whether or not action was taken) will also be promptly recorded in the repository.
+(Under some circumstances the university may be legally obligated to disclose the records, and some future employer may ask a faculty member to waive confidentiality and allow them to see the records.)
 Corrective actions and responses, such as warnings, counseling, disciplinary notices, performance improvement plans, and the individual's responses, are also recorded in the person's personnel record as provided in university policy (https://policy.usc.edu/employment-records/).